Bojan Božović (tennis): Coaching

 Božović came to Switzerland in 2012 as a hardworking and ambitious man with a vision.
 He immediately began working with great effort, building a path towards the realization of his goal, which was the formation of a tennis academy.
 He finally founded his Academy in 2014, where he is working as a tennis coach, president, and Chief Executive Officer (CEO).
 His duties include the oversight of day-to-day operations and management decisions, as well as developing, implementing, and executing the Academy’s long and short-term plans.

 Before the 2014 Paris Masters final against Milos Raonic, a player with a powerful serve, Djokovic decided to train his returns, and although he enjoyed the assistance from his two coaches, Boris Becker and Marian Vajda, he expressly wanted to practice his return with Božović, who was very tall.

-Božović has developed his players and has been focused on making coaches and players in his Academy better every day.
+Božović has developed his players and has been focused on making coaches and players in his Academy better.
 Most notably, he sponsored the 2021 European tennis champion in the under-14 competition, Nikola Djosic.
 The Božović Academy was Djosic's tennis home for three years, but he is now in the program of Swiss Tennis Association and is regarded as a great hope for Swiss tennis.

 Božović has worked with many Serbian best juniors: Natasa Zoric (former No. 388 WTA in Singles), Kristina Ostojic (No.2 in Serbia U18), Predrag Marjanovic (No.1 in Serbia U16), Ivana Draskovic (No.2 in Serbia U16), Stefan Dinic (No.10 in Serbia U14), Anastasija Cobanovic (No.2 in Serbia U14).

 Božović was also a sports director of Novak Tennis Center in Belgrade in 2021, where he was one of the main figures in setting up the system, organization, and founding Novak Tennis Academy.